sugarkube/sugarkube/README.md

 ```

 * Download the kapps to be installed into a local cache directory (`caches/local-web`
 in the below command).
-Have a poke around in this later to see how it works.:
+Have a poke around in this later to see how it works:
 ```
   ./sugarkube cache create -s sample-project/stacks.yaml -n local-web \
     caches/local-web -v --log-level=info